 “Poor IAQ can lead to a large variety of health problems and potentially affect comfort, concentration and staff/student performance.”
 (2) Information like this is what caused the federal government to set out to improve air quality in schools (3) .

-And when looking into air filtration technologies, it’s important to consider air purifiers that are backed by the CDC, the EPA, the WHO (4) and clinical trials and use medical-grade HEPA and activated carbon, the most effective methods of removing air pollution.
+And when looking into air filtration technologies, it’s important to consider air purifiers that are backed by the CDC, the EPA, the WHO (4) and clinical trials and use medical-grade Certified HEPA Material and activated carbon, the most effective methods of removing air pollution.

 There is funding available to keep air in schools clean.
 Find out more here: https://austinair.com/school-funding/